NCBI-Hackathons/ViruSpy/README.md

 ## <a name="intro"></a>What is ViruSpy?

 ViruSpy is a pipeline designed for virus discovery from metagenomic sequencing data available in NCBI’s SRA database.
 The first step identifies viral reads in the metagenomic sample with Magic-BLAST, which allows this step without needing to download the (often quite large) metagenomic dataset.
-The extracted raw reads are assembled into contigs using MEGAHIT and annotated for genes by Glimmer and for conserved domains by RPS-TBLASTN.
+The extracted raw reads are assembled into contigs using MEGAHIT and annotated for genes by Glimmer and for conserved domains by RPS-tBLASTn.
 Following annotation, the Building Up Domains (BUD) algorithm allows us to tell whether the viral genomes are non-native (i.e. integrated) to a host genome.

 ## <a name="importance"></a>Why is this important?